geosolutions-it/docker-geoserver/README.md

 --rm --name gs -p 8080:8080 geoserver:test-2.19.1
 ```

-### Using GeoServer with docker-compose
+### Using GeoServer with docker compose
 Docker Compose is a tool that helps us easily handle multiple containers at once.

 Install instructions: [Docker Docs](https://docs.docker.com/compose/install/) (Not required if you have Docker Desktop, where it's pre-installed)

-In order to use Compose we need first to set correctly the "docker-compose.yml" file of the Docker-GeoServer.
+In order to use compose we need first to set correctly the "docker-compose.yml" file of the docker-geoserver.

-### Externalize the data directory of the GeoServer container
+#### Externalize the data directory of the GeoServer container

 In order to persist and externalize access to the data of the geoserver container we need to set the values of the environment variables (named in the previous section) on the container and then associated this to the external volumes we going to create.